Implementation through international legal instruments, recommendations, codes and guidelines

 - FAO Guidelines on Highly Hazardous Pesticides (2016)

-The World Health Organization (WHO) also updated the WHO Recommended Classification of pesticides by hazard to take account of the GHS.
-Its latest edition (2009) uses revised classification criteria which take account of the GHS categories for acute oral and dermal toxicity.
+The World Health Organization (WHO) also updated in 2019 the WHO Recommended Classification of pesticides by hazard to take account of the GHS.
+The 2019 uses revised classification criteria which take account of the GHS categories for acute oral and dermal toxicity.
 The GHS acute oral toxicity category for each pesticide is also now presented in the publication.
+The revision includes approximately 100 new pesticide entries.

 - Occupational safety and health